-LanDAT: Landscape Dynamics Assessment Tool
+LanDAT: the Landscape Dynamics Assessment Tool

 EFETAC'S ROLE: This project is supported by Eastern Threat Center research.